davidmalcolm/texi2rst/output/_build/html/_sources/environment-variables-affecting-gcc.txt

   The value of :envvar:`LIBRARY_PATH` is a colon-separated list of directories, much like :envvar:`PATH`.
-When configured as a native compiler, GCC tries the directories thus specified when searching for special linker files, if it cant find them using :envvar:`GCC_EXEC_PREFIX`.
+When configured as a native compiler, GCC tries the directories thus specified when searching for special linker files, if it can't find them using :envvar:`GCC_EXEC_PREFIX`.
 Linking using GCC also uses these directories when searching for ordinary libraries for the :option:`-l` option (but directories specified with :option:`-L` come first).